Biofrontiers-ALMC/palmer-zinc-cell-cycle/README.md

 Usage
 -----

-Please see examples and usage guide in the [Wiki](https://biof-git.colorado.edu/biofrontiers-imaging/palmer-zinc-cell-cycle/wikis/home)
+Please see examples, usage guide, and expected output files in the [Wiki](https://biof-git.colorado.edu/biofrontiers-imaging/palmer-zinc-cell-cycle/wikis/home)

+Expected run time for tracking code: Approximately 2 - 4 hours depending on number of cells in movie.